Darhaal/Mathematical-Modeling-and-Analysis-of-the-SEIR-Epidemic-System/README.md

 # Mathematical Modeling and Analysis of the SEIR Epidemic System

-[cite_start]This repository contains the final project for the course **MTH4201: Models in Applied Mathematics** (Florida Tech, Fall 2025)[cite: 1, 3, 4].
+This repository contains the final project for the course **MTH4201: Models in Applied Mathematics** (Florida Tech, Fall 2025)

-[cite_start]The project focuses on the mathematical modeling and analysis of infectious disease spread using the **SEIR** (Susceptible-Exposed-Infectious-Recovered) framework, which incorporates a latent period and vital dynamics (births and deaths) [cite: 63-65].
+The project focuses on the mathematical modeling and analysis of infectious disease spread using the **SEIR** (Susceptible-Exposed-Infectious-Recovered) framework, which incorporates a latent period and vital dynamics (births and deaths)

 ## 📋 Project Description

-[cite_start]The objective of this study is to analyze the dynamic behavior of an infectious disease within a closed population, determine the epidemic threshold ($R_0$), and investigate the stability of equilibrium states [cite: 33-34].
+The objective of this study is to analyze the dynamic behavior of an infectious disease within a closed population, determine the epidemic threshold ($R_0$), and investigate the stability of equilibrium states

-Unlike the standard SIR model, this model includes an **Exposed (E)** compartment—representing individuals who have contracted the pathogen but are not yet infectious. [cite_start]This introduces a delay in transmission, resulting in more complex dynamics such as damped oscillations [cite: 64, 93-94].
+Unlike the standard SIR model, this model includes an **Exposed (E)** compartment—representing individuals who have contracted the pathogen but are not yet infectious.
+This introduces a delay in transmission, resulting in more complex dynamics such as damped oscillations.

 ### Key Features
-**Mathematical Formulation:** A system of 4 nonlinear Ordinary Differential Equations (ODEs)[cite: 42].
-**Stability Analysis:** Linearization, Jacobian matrix evaluation, and eigenvalue computation to classify stability types (e.g., stable spiral sink)[cite: 43, 89].
+**Mathematical Formulation:** A system of 4 nonlinear Ordinary Differential Equations (ODEs) **Stability Analysis:** Linearization, Jacobian matrix evaluation, and eigenvalue computation to classify stability types (e.g., stable spiral sink)
-**Numerical Simulation:** Implementation in MATLAB using the `ode45` solver[cite: 44].
-**Visualization:** Time-series population dynamics, 3D phase portraits, and bifurcation diagrams[cite: 99].
+**Numerical Simulation:** Implementation in MATLAB using the `ode45` solver **Visualization:** Time-series population dynamics, 3D phase portraits, and bifurcation diagrams

 ## 🧮 Mathematical Model

-[cite_start]The model is defined by the following system of differential equations [cite: 66-67]:
+The model is defined by the following system of differential equations
 $$
 \begin{cases}
 \frac{dS}{dt} = \mu - \beta SI - \mu S \\